 The company’s final expense lead flow is bad.
 And they’re not treating you right.

-In my opinion, you have every right to take those carrier contracts, as long as you DON’T owe chargeback money, to the agency that will do you right.
+In my opinion, you have every right to take those carrier contracts, as long as you DON’T owe charge-back money, to the agency that will do you right.

-Now, why is this a problem?
+Why is this a problem?

 It comes back to the competitive fundamentals of selling final expense life insurance.

 Yes, you can sell other final expense carriers while your contract is tied up.

-Imagine if an agent selling final expense insurance like me with access to most competitive carriers coming behind a deal you recently closed.
+Further imagine if an agent selling final expense insurance like me with access to most competitive carriers coming behind a deal you recently closed.